-The master of science in electrical and computer engineering program is a research-oriented program that focuses on the advancement of the fundamental body of knowledge in electrical and computer engineering while also fostering the development of skills in design and analysis.
+The Master of Science (MS) in electrical and computer engineering program is a research-oriented program that focuses on the advancement of the fundamental body of knowledge in electrical and computer engineering while also fostering the development of skills in design and analysis.
 This program lets you study an area of interest as part of a graduate thesis.
 Work towards solving a contemporary problem and become a technical expert.
 This program is also ideal for those who endeavor to eventually pursue their doctoral degree in an area within engineering.
 You will be ready to conduct research more analytically and purposefully in the industry and in academia.

 - M 515 | Methods of Applied Mathematics I or M 517 | Applied Engineering Statistics

 - ECE 615 | Graduate Thesis in Engineering

 - Electives (see Course Catalog for more information)

 Enrolled students may submit a proposal for admittance to the Master of Science degree program.
 Contact Laurie Granstrand, Manager of Graduate Programs, for more information.

 Electrical and computer engineering graduate students focus their studies in the following areas: